 Where to Start

-If you are approaching GEO for the first time, start with measurement.
+If you are approaching GEO for the first time, start with measurement, not tactics.
 Run a free AI visibility scan to understand where your brand stands today across key AI readiness dimensions.
-That baseline tells you whether your immediate priority is content structure, technical foundations, or entity authority — and prevents you from optimising the wrong thing first.
+That baseline tells you whether your immediate priority is content structure, technical foundations, or entity authority, and prevents you from optimising the wrong thing first.

 Frequently Asked Questions